carlos-molina/contraval/README.md

 use of the two terms as synonymous is widely spread,
 I will not insist in the distintion, except where strictly necessary.
-Intuitively speaking, a fault is a dormant error, that is, an  error, for example, an erroneous line of the Java code that has not been activated in the execution because some if-conditions have not been satisfied yet.
+Intuitively speaking, a fault is a dormant error, for example, an erroneous line of the Java code that has not been activated in the execution because some if-conditions have not been satisfied yet.